howdyai/botkit/docs/readme-facebook.md

 | message_received | a message was received by the bot
 | facebook_postback | user clicked a button in an attachment and triggered a webhook postback
 | message_delivered | a confirmation from Facebook that a message has been received
+| message_echo | if enabled in Facebook, an "echo" of any message sent by the bot
 | message_read | a confirmation from Facebook that a message has been read
 | facebook_account_linking | a user has started the account linking
 | facebook_optin | a user has clicked the [Send-to-Messenger plugin](https://developers.facebook.com/docs/messenger-platform/implementation#send_to_messenger_plugin)